Precise Holistic Complete Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 - Precise Holistic Complete Large and Giant Breed Adult

-- Precise Holistic Complete Small & Medium Breed Adult (5 stars)
+- Precise Holistic Complete Small and Medium Breed Puppy (5 stars)

-- Precise Holistic Complete Small & Medium Breed Puppy (5 stars)
+- Precise Holistic Complete Small and Medium Breed Adult (4.5 stars)

-Precise Holistic Complete Wild at Heart River Line Salmon was selected to represent the others in the line for this review.
+Precise Holistic Complete Wild at Heart River Line was selected to represent the other products in the line for this review.

 Precise Holistic Complete Wild at Heart River Line